ainmosni/fish-aws/README.md

 # fish-aws

-AWS Plugin for fish shell.
+> AWS Plugin for fish shell.

+A simple plugin to work with AWS.